cchalop1/starkthon-mutlisig-wallet/README.md

 Voting on L1 is expensive.

 ## TL;DR
-The goal of the project is to design a system where participants can take decision on L2 and execute it on L1. </br>
+The goal of the project is to design a system where participants can take decisions on L2 and execute it on L1. </br>

 **Example** </br>
 DAO taking a decision on L2 about fund allocation, where to allocate money and to whom. </br>